What Courses Can I Expect to Take in an MSN Nurse Executive Degree Program?

 Ready to launch your career in nursing leadership and management?
 Depending on where you are in your education, you have multiple routes to earning a Master of Science in Nursing.
-To focus on leadership and management, one of the first steps is to select a program that offers the appropriate specialization.
+To focus on becoming a nurse executive, one of the first steps is to select a program that offers the appropriate specialization.

-Walden University’s Master of Science in Nursing (MSN) online degree program with a specialization in Leadership and Management has a variety of tracks, depending on whether you already have a BSN degree.
+Walden University’s Master of Science in Nursing (MSN) online degree program offers a Nurse Executive specialization in both a course-based and competency-based format.
+The course-based format has a variety of tracks, depending on whether you already have a BSN degree.
 The program starts with foundation or core courses, and may include choices such as Issues and Trends in Nursing, Transforming Nursing and Healthcare Through Technology, and Role of the Nurse Leader in Population Health.
 Walden's online MSN program specializations also feature a variety of courses.
 Here are a few:

 - Interprofessional Organizational and Systems Leadership: The MSN nursing program prepares students to be leaders in healthcare.
 This course focuses specifically on leadership and management theories that apply directly to the real-world practice of nursing in an ever-evolving system.
 You'll examine and discuss current schools of thought and the impact of changes that are transforming the profession.